islandcontroller/hello-ch32v003/README.vscode.md

 This project contains a simple set of modules to get the MCU running in a minimal configuration:
   - Serial I/O on USART1 (connected to WCH-LinkE USART)
+  - TIM1 Channel 3 configured for PWM output to LED
   - SysTick enabled and using auto-reload feature

 ## Requirements